davidcarlisle/intent-lists/docs/open/index.md

 receive support in multiple implementations may be moved to the core list.

+The list may also be used as a reference for the intended meaning of intent concept terms and so has many entries that do not require custom speech rules.

  | Name | Arity | `Form`/hint | Subject | Known notation | Sources | Alias
  | ----  | ----  | ----  | ----  | ----  | ----  | ----  |